 Facial acupuncture is contraindicated in the case of skin infection, open wounds, tumours, bleeding disorders, pregnancy, serious health conditions or suffering from acute disease.
 In the case of severe acne, acupuncture will be mainly focused on the body acupoints rather than on the face.

-Eu Yan Sang Facial Acupuncture Treatment is available at the below clinics:
+*Eu Yan Sang Facial Acupuncture Treatment is available at selected clinics only.
+Please call our clinics for more information.